When Do Babies Drop From Three to Two Naps - Baby Chick

 Share

 Doesn’t it feel like every time you get into a groove with your baby’s sleep schedule, things change?
 It’s true!
 As your baby grows and develops, their daytime sleep requirements change.
 The good news is that the transition from three to two naps happens naturally and is usually welcomed by parents.
-When your baby is awake longer, it allows for more family time and is easier to get out of the house for appointments, classes, and visits with family and friends.
+When your baby is awake longer, it allows for more family time, and it is easier to get out of the house for appointments, classes, and visits with family and friends.

 We’ve helped countless families guide their little ones through this transition from three to two naps and are happy to share all of our tips and tricks with you.